sherr3h/FLASS-fina4350.io/_posts/2019-12-04-Project_Workflow_&_Results_Discussion.md

 •	Fitting the right machine learning models, trying to find the performant hyperparameters through large combination test.<br />

 And the following hyperparameters to optimize:
-	A: the comment selection period
+	A: the comment selection period<br />
 	B: the price variation prediction period<br />

 # Worklow Detailing